-Government is the se Service Backlogs Experienced by the Community where another Sphere of Government is the Service Provider (where the municipality whether or not act on agency basis) Services and Locations Scale of backlogs Impact of backlogs Clinics: Ward 10 and 14 The communities in these wards depend on Senwabarwana to access primary health care services Travelling long distances to access primary health care may lead to unnecessary loss of lives.
+Campiana and Lagations agency basis) Tunnet of backlane Services and Locations Scale of backlogs Impact of backlogs Clinics: Ward 10 and 14 The communities in these wards depend on Senwabarwana to access primary health care services Travelling long distances to access primary health care may lead to unnecessary loss of lives.
 Housing: All Wards Inadequate allocation of Low cost Housing.
 Delays in construction of approved RDP houses Inadequate housing to community.
 Lack of dignity especially for households where the breadwinner is a social grant beneficiary.
-The Annual Allocation of housing units by COGHSTA: Limpopo is not sufficient to address the backlog Licensing and Testing Centre: None The municipality is operating two Driver's License and Testing Centers Reservoirs All wards Persistent breakdowns of water infrastructure Inconsistent supply of water Schools (Primary and High): All Wards There are insufficient schools to cater for the needs of the municipal population Poor maintenance of school Compromise of safety of learners as they travel long distances.
-Affect the quality of learning infrastructure Lack of sanitation facilities in in schools Affect the quality of learning schools in schools Sports Fields: Ward 14 No sports and recreation facilities in the ward Increase in crime and social ills as the youth don't have an opportunity to participate in sports activities operating with a positive balance hence it was able to honour all its obligations due to a 3:1 current ratio.
+The Annual Allocation of housing units by COGHSTA: Limpopo is not sufficient to address the backlog Licensing and Testing Centre: Centre: None The municipality is operating two Driver's License and Testing Centers Reservoirs All wards Persistent breakdowns of water infrastructure Inconsistent supply of water Schools (Primary and High): All Wards There are insufficient schools to cater for the needs of the municipal population Compromise of safety of learners as they travel long distances.
+Poor maintenance of school infrastructure Affect the quality of learning in schools Lack of sanitation facilities in schools Affect the quality of learning in schools Sports Fields: Ward 14 No sports and recreation facilities in the ward Increase in crime and social ills as the youth don't have an opportunity to participate in sports activities operating with a positive balance hence it was able to honour all its obligations due to a 3:1 current ratio.
 There were no grants issued by the municipality.